gogent01/TS-workbook/README.md

 ## Mixins

-Mixins allow to add some common loosely coupled functionality to any classes.
-In Typescript mixins can be implemented as independent class extenders or constrained extenders, that can be applied only on classes with specific interfaces.
-In either case, use of a mixin produces a new subclass of an original class with traits of a mixin.
-The only problem with mixins is that they cannot produce private or protected properties (but can use ES2020 private fields).
+Mixins in TypeScript enable the incorporation of loosely coupled, shared functionality into classes.
+Mixins can be written as standalone class extenders or restricted extenders, applicable only to classes with specific interfaces.
+In both scenarios, applying a mixin results in the creation of a new subclass that inherits traits from both the original class and the mixin.
+The only important limitations is that they cannot introduce private or protected properties (they can leverage ES2020 private fields for this purpose, but they are not handled by TypeScript).

 ### Unconstrained Mixins